 Organists are required to perform two compositions from different periods.
 The selections must be from the standard organ repertoire.
 The applicant will also be asked to sight-read.
 Please indicate the number of years you have studied piano and attach a list of repertoire studied.
 Those interested in elective study need only prepare one piece.

 Transfer students should provide a list of their complete repertoire.
 Applicants who are unable to visit Wright State University may submit a professional quality recording in lieu of a live audition.
 This recording will be reviewed on the scheduled audition date for entrance into the Department of Music.

-Department of Music Scholarships
+School of Music Scholarships

-In order to be eligible to receive a talent based scholarship from the Department of Music you must audition on a "scholarship audition date."
+In order to be eligible to receive a talent based scholarship from the School of Music you must audition on a "scholarship audition date."
 After these audition dates have passed, auditions will be for "entrance only."
 Scholarship priority will be given to music majors, minors, and full-time students.